Standardized Interpretable Fairness Measures for Continuous Risk Scores: Generalization to continuous risk scores

 \end{definition} Note that $\bias_x^{S}(S|A=a, S|A=b)$ is invariant under monotonic score transformations as it is a purely ranking-based metric, $\bias_x^{\mathcal{U}}(S|A=a, S|A=b)$ is not.
 If $S \sim \mathcal{U}$ it holds $\bias^S=\bias^{\mathcal{U}}$.
-We show, that the distribution-free bias is equal to the Wasserstein-1-distance between quantile-transformed distributions.
-To our knowledge, this is the first introduction of a distribution-free Wasserstein-distance as a fairness measure. \begin{theorem} For the concepts independence and separation, i.e. for $x \in$ \{IND, PE, EO\}, it holds: \begin{enumerate} \item[(i)] $\bias_x^{S}$ is equal to the Wasserstein-1-distance using the push-forward by the quantile function $F^{-1}\#\mathcal{L}_1$ as ground metric (with $y=0$ for $x=\text{EO}$, $y=1$ for $x=\text{PE}$, and $y=\cdot$ for $x=\text{IND}$)
+We show, that the standardized bias is equal to the Wasserstein-1-distance between quantile-transformed distributions.
+To our knowledge, this is the first introduction of a fairness measure based on the Wasserstein distance, which is invariant to transformations. \begin{theorem} For the concepts independence and separation, i.e. for $x \in$ \{IND, PE, EO\}, it holds: \begin{enumerate} \item[(i)] $\bias_x^{S}$ is equal to the Wasserstein-1-distance using the push-forward by the quantile function $F^{-1}\#\mathcal{L}_1$ as ground metric (with $y=0$ for $x=\text{EO}$, $y=1$ for $x=\text{PE}$, and $y=\cdot$ for $x=\text{IND}$)

 \item[(ii)] We can derive the disparity between the average relative rank per group as a lower bound. \end{enumerate} \end{theorem} For reasons of simplicity, we will use the notation $W_Z(X, Y) := W_1(F_Z(X), F_Z(Y)).$